KoNickss/koffe/README.md

 ### 2. Making the iso
 Run `iso-make`, you will be prompted with a screen where you can choose what packages (from the registered ones) to download for the installation, once again you need the packages listed in step 1 for even the most basic installs, so add them for a healthy install.
 After you're done choosing the packages and downloading them, choose the "done" option at the very bottom and let the iso generate.
 ### 3. Collecting and using the iso
 The iso will be copied from the container to the home folder after you run `exit`, pick it up from there and use it, you can flash it to a usb, burn it to a disk or mount it to a virtual machine.
+If for some reason it doesn't appear in your home, it's in `/usr/share/koffe/archbox/out` most likely.
 ### 4. Installing
 Boot from the iso and run `bash install` in the live env, this should start the installer right away, just follow the steps keeping these things in mind:
 In cfdisk you need at least one partition with the type set as "linux", you can also add one with a "swap" label as long as it is about 1.5 times as big as your ram storage (but this is optional), if you're on uefi create a 500 MB fat32 partition and if you're on mbr/legacy tick the 'bootable' option for the linux partition.
 Make sure to memorise or write down what partiton (/dev/name) is used for what as you will need to fill that in later.